Thrinkler/A-Ecosystem/README.md

 ![Atari_photo](assets/atari_cover.png)

-(Oh my God, I'm a freaking fan of Atari covers)
+(I'm a freaking fan of Atari covers)

 A-Ecosystem (Artificial Ecosystem) is a digital laboratory where simple bots